AlexeyPechnikov/pygmtsar/docs/README.md

 The goal of the project is easy and fast satellite interferometry (InSAR) interactive and batch processing in Python scripts and Jupyter Notebooks for Sentinel-1 SLC scenes everywhere as on localhost as on cloud environments like to Google Cloud VM and AI Notebooks and Amazon EC2 and even on free of charge cloud environment Google Colab.
 By this way, PyGMTSAR-based interferometry processing is available even in Google Colab notebooks and in Docker image (see below).

+Hint: You can sponsor PyGMTSAR software development on [Patreon](https://www.patreon.com/pechnikov).

 ## Why PyGMTSAR?

 PyGMTSAR itself combines powerful Python instrumentary for sophisticated multidementional processing (xarray library) and lazy calculations (dask library) plus parallel computing (dask and joblib libraries) to perform fast and interactive processing on huge datasets.
 And the best algorithms and numerical computation approaches applied for all the processing steps.
 There are progressbars and preview plots for the every step and that's easy to save intermediate results and continue work later on the same or other host.
 And (thanks to joblib library) that's safe to interrupt the execution at any time without memory leaks (common for dask-based solutions).